hydro-informatics/hydro-informatics.github.io/pages/python-basics/pybase.md

     ['lemon', 'chocolate', 'bread', 'vanilla', 'cherry']
     There are 5 flavors in my list. lemon chocolate bread vanilla cherry
-    This is all I have:'lemon', 'chocolate', 'bread', 'vanilla', 'cherry' This is all I have:lemon, chocolate, vanilla, cherry
+    This is all I have: 'lemon', 'chocolate', 'bread', 'vanilla', 'cherry' This is all I have: lemon, chocolate, vanilla, cherry

 ### Dictionary